ketilmo/balena-ogn/README.md

 **Feed the glider traffic in your area to the Open Glider Network (OGN) using a Raspberry Pi 3 or 4 with balena!**

-Tracking commerical aircraft have since long become commonplace through popular services such as [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), and [Plane Finder](https://planefinder.net/).
-Smaller soarding aircrafts such as gliders, paragliders and drones are not equiped with ADS-B transponders, however, and have been impossible to track.
+Tracking commercial aircraft has long become commonplace through popular services such as [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), and [Plane Finder](https://planefinder.net/).
+Smaller soaring aircraft such as gliders, paragliders, and drones are not equipped with ADS-B transponders, however, and have been impossible to track.

-With [Open Glider Network](http://wiki.glidernet.org/) and linked sites such as [Spot the Gliders](https://live.glidernet.org/), [GliderRadar](https://www.gliderradar.com/), [GliderTracker](https://glidertracker.de/), and [Glide and Seek](https://glideandseek.com/), that's changing.
-It's a community powered service that's tracking smaller aircraft using lightweight beacon technology such as FLARM, FANET and ADS-L.
+With [Open Glider Network (OGN)](http://wiki.glidernet.org/) and syndicator sites such as [Spot the Gliders](https://live.glidernet.org/), [GliderRadar](https://www.gliderradar.com/), [GliderTracker](https://glidertracker.de/), and [Glide and Seek](https://glideandseek.com/), that's changing.
+OGN is a community-powered service that tracks smaller aircraft using lightweight beacon technology such as FLARM, FANET, and ADS-L.

 Sounds fun?
-All you need to start feeding data to Open Glider Network and OpenSky Network is a Rapberry Pi, an [RTL-SDR](https://www.rtl-sdr.com/) USB stick, and an antenna – together with the code and instructions below.
+To start feeding data to Open Glider Network and OpenSky Network, you need a Raspberry Pi, an [RTL-SDR](https://www.rtl-sdr.com/) USB stick, and an antenna—together with the code and instructions below.

 # Stay in the loop